-BHA will allow the owner up to three years to amend the HAP contract, and place previously awarded PBVs into service.
+BHA will allow the owner up to three years from the effective date of the Master HAP contract to amend the HAP contract, and place previously awarded PBVs into service.

 BHA will consider adding contract units to the HAP contract when the PHA determines that additional housing is needed to serve eligible low-income families.
 Circumstances may include, but are not limited to: